Uncategorized

 Read MoreCA Governor Newsom Signs Bill Restricting Certain Auto Storage Fees

-International Trade Commission Investigation of Certain Vehicle Parts and Components California Governor Gavin Newsom (D) has signed Assembly Bill (AB) 987 into law following its unanimous passage in the State Assembly and State Senate.
-AB 987 will allow insurers to waive responsibility for “unreasonable” storage fees, which the bill defines as including administrative or filing…
+EPA Proposes Two-Year Delay to Vehicle Emissions Standards California Governor Gavin Newsom (D) has signed Assembly Bill (AB) 987 into law following its unanimous passage in the State Assembly and State Senate.
+AB 987 will allow insurers to waive responsibility for “unreasonable” storage fees, which the bill defines as including administrative or filing fees, security…

 Read More